“Like one, that on a lonesome road

 Step Five: “Admitted to God, to another human being, and to ourselves the exact nature of our wrongs”.

 Step Six: “Were entirely ready to have God remove all these defects of character”.

 Step Seven: “Humbly asked Him to remove our shortcomings.”

 What is going on here?
 Is the recovering alcoholic being told that he drinks because he is “bad”?
 That his drinking stems from a moral “character defect”?
 That it can be stopped only if this “defect” is publicly acknowledged and, with prayer, removed by a Higher Power, now openly described as “God”?

 Perhaps this may be best understood by a brief account of how Alcoholics Anonymous got started in the mid 20th Century.
-The story of the founders, Bill W.and Dr. Bob, are well known and need hardly be repeated.
+The story of the founders, Bill W. and Dr. Bob, is well known and need hardly be repeated.
 Suffice it to say that in those days alcoholism was rarely thought of as an "illness" but, in the popular mind at least, was generally regarded as a moral failing, resulting from a “defect of character”.